When is reputation management unethical?

 - Evil people and companies

-Not only do we choose our projects based on ethical standars, we execute them that way too.
-We don't hack websites, engage in spam, or use other extremely aggressive methods.
+Not only do we choose our projects based on ethical standards, we execute them that way too.
+We don't hack websites, or engage in spam.

 Here are a few examples of unethical reputation management we avoid:

-Amazon took legal action against such merchants and the platforms that were facilitating this activity.
+Amazon took legal action against such merchants that were facilitating this activity.

 As a result, freelancing platforms had to ban many freelancers who were offering fake online reviews.